thoth-tech/documentation/docs/Company Tasks/Task 2.3P/Task 2.3P.md

 Objective 1: Continue to grow Thoth Tech as a company in line with our mission and values.
-• Clearly define leadership roles and responsibilities.
+• Even distribution of roles and responsibilities.
-• Maintain and administer the Thoth Tech Repo.
+• Foster and encourage self-motivation and autonomy
 • Maintain the Thoth Tech project branching structure and approval process.
-• Enhance the Quality Assurance Policy and process.
+• Enhance the Quality Assurance Policy and process across all the products.
 • Establish standards and expectations of product development.
+• Enhance and extend the handover document
-• Enhace the Onboarding process.
+• Enhace the Onboarding process for leadership team.
 • Maintain the Documentation guidelines for Thoth Tech.
-• Establish a handover and Offboarding process.
-• Establish an internal website for centralised documentation visibility.
+• Establish an internal website for centralised documentation as a part of Company Operation.

 Objective 2: Create a safe, supportive, and collaborative company culture that empowers our employees to learn and develop their skills.